enviodev/docs/blog/2024-01-31-envio-community-update-6.md

 - Improved user log labels for better clarity for debugging and in the hosted service.
 - Added more context to user logs for future UI that can enable future UI improvements.
-- Other formatting improvements such as changing 'from' to 'fromBlock' and 'to' to 'toBlock' for consistency between logs.
+- Other formatting improvements such as changing `from` to `fromBlock` and `to` to `toBlock` for consistency between logs.

 **Contract Import and Error Handling:**

 - requiredEntities is optional for all handlers, and when omitted all entities will be available in your handlers.
-- Handled params named 'id' during contract import process, fixed tests, and removed unused imports.
+- Handled params named `id` during contract import process, fixed tests, and removed unused imports.
 - Supported nameless params in contract import for flexibility.
 - Updated and aligned error codes with documentation for consistency.